 How Do I Treat My Dog With Dentures?

 Unfortunately, getting your dog their new dentures isn’t always a straightforward process.
 If your dog needs a bone graft inserted into the gums, the process and recovery could take a few months.
 Then the procedure for fitting the dentures themselves will follow.
-A titanium screw will be fitted under anaesthetic and after 3 to 6 months of observation to see whether the tooth integrates with the body satisfactorily, abutments and ceramic teeth will be fitted.
-So it is a not a straightforward procedure, but it can be effective!
+A titanium screw will be fitted under anesthetic and after 3 to 6 months of observation to see whether the tooth integrates with the body satisfactorily, abutments and ceramic teeth will be fitted.
+So it is not a straightforward procedure, but it can be effective!

 How Are Dentures Similar in Dogs and Humans?